markkerry/AZ-303-Study/1-Implement-and-Manage-Azure-Infrastructure/notes.md

 Select the VNet and you can edit the NIC and enable a public IP address (Not likely to be needed as using a lb), select yes or no to a LB
 Select the instance count (0 to create the VMSS without any instances initially), manual or custom __scaling policy__, and a __Scale-In policy__

+Also what's more likely in the real world is a post deployment script.
+These can be added to a SA and added as an __Extension__ in the VMSS.
+Any instances added will install the script, post deployment.

 The Scaling Policy setting windows is where you can manually specify the instance count or select Custom autoscale and specify the min/max/default numbers.
 The Scale mode based on a metric can be specified in the default profile.
 Add a rule.
 Increase when __Percentage CPU__ Greater than 70% for 10 mins.
 Increase account by 1.
 Cool down (minutes) means wait x minutes for the metric to come down before scaling again.